ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Security considerations from the authentication methods used by DMARC are incorporated here by reference.

+Both of the email authentication methods that underlie DMARC provide some assurance that an email was transmitted by an MTA which is authorized to do so.
+SPF policies map domain names to sets of authorized MTAs [ref to RFC 7208, section 11.4].
+Verified DKIM signatures indicate that an email was transmitted by an MTA with access to a private key that matches the published DKIM key record.

+Whenever mail is sent, there is a risk that an overly permissive source may send mail that will receive a DMARC pass result that was not, in fact, intended by the Domain Owner.
+These results may lead to issues when systems interpret DMARC pass results to indicate a message is in some way authentic.
+They also allow such unauthorized senders to evade the Domain Owner's intended message handling for authentication failures.

+To avoid this risk one must ensure that no unauthorized source can add DKIM signatures to the domain's mail or transmit mail which will evaluate as SPF pass.
+If, nonetheless, a Domain Owner wishes to include a permissive source in a domain's SPF record, the source can be excluded from DMARC consideration by using the '?' qualifier on the SPF record mechanism associated with that source.

 ##  Attacks on Reporting URIs {#attacks-on-reporting-uris}

 URIs published in DNS TXT records are well-understood possible